EyabKabha/Python-traning-02/DBConnectionpython/README.md

-# Python script pulling data from the Mysql db and extraction to excel file
+# Python script pulling data from Mysql db to excel file